microsoft/elk-acs-kubernetes/README.md

 1. Click OK in Summary panel and create the solution.

    > The creation may cost around half an hour.
+You can continue the next step while the creation.

-1. If you choose the AAD mode to login your Kubernetes dashboard in [step 5](#aad-login), You need to set the redirect information in Azure Service Principal you created in [step 1](#create-sp).
+1. If you choose the AAD mode to login your Kubernetes dashboard in [step 4](#aad-login), You need to set the redirect information in Azure Service Principal you created in [step 1](#create-sp).

    1. Go to your Azure Service Principal: Click `Azure Active Directory` -> `App registrations`, search your Service Princial name and click it.